A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 \subsection{Picard iterations}

-A seemingly different approach to using fixed-point iterations are Picard iterations, which were used by \citet{shih2023parallel} to parallelize sampling in diffusion models.
+A seemingly different approach to using fixed-point iterations is Picard iterations, which were used by \citet{shih2023parallel} to parallelize sampling in diffusion models.
 Picard iterations are often used in the context of evaluating ODEs, where